Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Planning Framework

 \subsection{Expand Team Communication Tree}

-Function $\Function{ExpandTCTree}()$ (Alg.~\ref{alg:ExpandTCTree}) integrates the paths of the agents $\Traj^s$ to expand the \gls{TCT} \tctree.
+Function $\Function{ExpandTCTree}()$ (Alg.~\ref{alg:ExpandTCTree}) expand the \gls{TCT} \tctree{} by integrating the agents' paths $\Traj^s$.
 Each node on $\Tree_{tc}$ has an associated timestep, $f$-value, and positions are interpolated to make them match for agent paths.
+A new node must satisfy the \tcomm{} constraint (function \textsc{IsTCOMM}()) to be added to the tree.
 The \emph{for} loop (Alg.~\ref{alg:ExpandTCTree}:2--3) collects all timesteps of the waypoints on the agent paths and inserts into a priority queue $\Var{timeList}$.

 The second \emph{for} loop (Alg.~\ref{alg:ExpandTCTree}:4--14) goes through all elements in $\Var{timeList}$ to create new nodes and adds valid nodes into the tree $\Tree_\text{tc}$.
 Each new node $v_n$ inherits the travel cost from its parent with timestep $t$ (Alg.~\ref{alg:ExpandTCTree}:5).
 We then go to each agent's path, interpolate to recover its position at time $t$ (Alg.~\ref{alg:ExpandTCTree}:7--12), and insert it into the state of node $v_n$.
 If $t$ is larger than the max-timestep of the path $\Traj^s_j$ (Alg.~\ref{alg:ExpandTCTree}:7) and the path reaches the goal, the final position of $\Traj^s_j$ is returned (Alg.~\ref{alg:ExpandTCTree}:8).
 If the position is not the goal, the tree's expansion stops (Alg.~\ref{alg:ExpandTCTree}:9).

 If $t$ is smaller or equal to the last timestep $\Traj^s_j$, the agent's position at $t$ is interpolated by function $\Function{GetPosAtTime}()$ (Alg.~\ref{alg:ExpandTCTree}:10).
 The lines in Alg.~\ref{alg:ExpandTCTree}:11--12 add the agent's positions, cost, and heuristic of each agent into the node state.
-The new node is then verified the \gls{TCOMM} constraint (preventing the scenario in Fig.~\ref{fig:outComAtGoal}a) before adding to the tree \tctree (Alg.~\ref{alg:ExpandTCTree}:13).
+The new node is then verified the \gls{TCOMM} constraint (preventing the scenario in Figure~\ref{fig:outComAtGoal}a) before adding to the tree \tctree (Alg.~\ref{alg:ExpandTCTree}:13).
 If the \gls{TCOMM} constraint is not satisfied, the tree expansion is terminated (Alg.~\ref{alg:ExpandTCTree}:14).